 Montrose Mansion and Chapel, Residential mansion with chapel in Reisterstown, United States

-Montrose Mansion and Chapel is a two-story stone residence with a mansard roof and rounded dormers set within a property in Baltimore County.
-A separate rectangular stone chapel with a bell tower sits on the same grounds, roughly a quarter-mile away from the main house.
+Montrose Mansion and Chapel is a two-story stone residence with a mansard roof and rounded dormers located on a property in Baltimore County, Maryland.
+A separate rectangular stone chapel with a bell tower stands on the same grounds, set apart from the main house.

-William Patterson built the mansion in 1826 and gave it to his grandson Jerome Napoleon Bonaparte as a wedding gift, while the chapel was added in 1855.
-This connection links the property to a notable family in early American history.
+William Patterson built the mansion in 1826 and gave it to his grandson Jerome Napoleon Bonaparte as a wedding gift.
+The chapel was added in 1855, giving the property its current two-building character.

 The community of curious travelers